h2oai/nitro/help/docs/guide/graphics.md

 ## Guide X

-Set `mode='g guide-x'` to draw a sequence of x-axis guide lines.
+Set `mode='g-guide-x'` to draw a sequence of x-axis guide lines.

 Set `data=` to a sequence of normalized x-coordinates.